rkalendar/TotalRepeats/README.md

 java -jar -Xms16g -Xmx32g C:\TotalRepeats\dist\TotalRepeats.jar E:\Genomes\T2T-CHM13v2.0\ sln=100
 ```

-## ref=reference_file_path
+## lib=reference_file_path
-The TE Libraries are not included with the software; however, they can be used with user-supplied libraries by selecting the '-ref=' option.
+The TE Libraries are not included with the software; however, they can be used with user-supplied libraries by selecting the '-lib=' option.
 TE libraries in FamDB can be downloaded from Dfam at https://www.dfam.org/releases/current/families/FamDB.
 The latest Repbase library can also be obtained at [https://www.girinst.org/](https://www.girinst.org/).
 If the program is directed to the FASTA file containing the database of existing repeats, each cluster will be annotated in accordance with this database.
 The user can compile a local database containing specific elements for a specific species, or use files from the Repbase database:

 ```
-java -jar -Xms16g -Xmx32g C:\TotalRepeats\dist\TotalRepeats.jar E:\Genomes\T2T-CHM13v2.0\ ref=C:\TotalRepeats\test\humsub.ref
+java -jar -Xms16g -Xmx32g C:\TotalRepeats\dist\TotalRepeats.jar E:\Genomes\T2T-CHM13v2.0\ -lib=C:\TotalRepeats\test\humsub.ref
 ```

 ## combine